 Pet allergies occur when individuals have reactions to proteins in a cat or dog’s urine, saliva or dead skin cells.
 These pet allergens find their way onto the membranes that line a person’s nose and eyes.
 Pet allergens are everywhere, including on clothing, household furniture, carpet and more.
 Individuals who suffer from pet allergies may find their allergies are worse around certain breeds.

-Symptoms of pet allergies often vary from person to person, reactions may include stuffy nose, cough, itchy eyes, wheezing, shortness of breath and more.
-Rashes and eczema are also symptoms of pet allergies.
+Symptoms of pet allergies often vary from person to person, but reactions may include:

-A person who suffers from pet allergies may find relief by making lifestyle changes.
+A person who suffers from pet allergies may find relief by making lifestyle changes without having to get rid of a beloved pet.
 These include:

 • Having pet-free zones (such as bedrooms)